DanielHevdeli/ai-services-training/04-AI Foundation/CausalLM Exercise.md

 **Tokenizer**
 - Vocabulary size: `20`
-- Use the following tiny vocabulary
+Use the following tiny vocabulary:

 | ID  | Token  |
 |-----|--------|
 | 0   | the    |